tohirul/basic_pomodoro_timer/README.md

 In this project, we're creating a Pomodoro timer.

-You can use as many (or as few) tools, libraries, and frameworks as you'd like.
-If you're trying to learn something new, this might be a great way to push yourself.

 **Users should be able to:**

 - Start the timer by clicking on the start link/button.